-All references to Exhibit A, in any exhibit incorporated into this agreement, are hereby replaced in its entirety by the attached exhibit.
+All references to Exhibit A - Scope of Work in any exhibit incorporated into this agreement shall hereinafter be deemed to read Exhibit A A1 - Scope of Work.
+Exhibit A - Scope of Work is hereby replaced in its entirety by the attached revised exhibit.